 The food aid organization World Central Kitchen (WCK) brings food to the hungry in the wake of natural disasters.
 It also works to help communities around the world feed themselves better so they can prepare for future disasters.

 During the COVID-19 pandemic, its #ChefsforAmerica program is distributing fresh, individually packaged meals in over 400 cities across the country.
 The program has provided more than 35 million meals so far.
 Isolated seniors can have meals delivered to their homes.
 Children and families can pick up meals to take the place of school lunches that are no longer available.
 WCK is also working with restaurants to prepare these meals, providing much-needed jobs for restaurant workers and drivers.

 WCK is not currently rated by the BBB Wise Giving Alliance.
 CharityWatch has a report on the organization but does not name it as a top-rated charity.
 However, Charity Navigator gives it 100 points out of 100 in its new Encompass Rating System, which is still in beta.
 Also, both Wired and The New York Times have recommended this charity as a good choice for people who want to donate food to Americans in need during the pandemic.

 Businesses Providing Support

 Nonprofit organizations aren’t the only ones aiding people in need during the COVID-19 pandemic.
 For-profit companies are also doing what they can by donating a variety of goods and services, including PPE and other health supplies and cash.
-You can’t always help companies with their work through donations (although some businesses have set up special funds that can accept them), but you can choose to support them with your shopping dollars.
+You can’t always help companies with their work through donations, although some businesses have set up special funds that can accept them.
+However, you can choose to support them with your shopping dollars.